 The dog days of summer are here.
-Even though there’s noticeably less daylight, summer’s heat continues.
+There’s less daylight.
+But summer’s heat continues.
 And this old beekeeper takes things a little slower as:

 - the bees are healthy